importZL/LFM/README.md

 ## Running application to NAS on benchmark datasets (CIFAR-10 and CIFAR-100).
-Here is an example about running the search stage of DARTS on CIFAR-10:
+Here is an example about running the architecture search stage of DARTS on CIFAR-10:
 ```bash
 python train_search_lfm.py --is_cifar100 0 --gpu 0 --unrolled --save darts-cifar10
 ```